GenesisFR/DS1TroubleshootingGuide/README.md

 ## Enable MP

-If Windows doesn't detect that the game needs DirectPlay (when clicking on Multiplayer), go to Control Panel -\> Programs and Features -\> Turn Windows features on or off -\> Legacy Components -\> Enable DirectPlay.
+If Windows doesn't detect that the game needs DirectPlay (when clicking on Multiplayer), go to `Control Panel -> Programs and Features -> Turn Windows features on or off -> Legacy Components -> Enable DirectPlay`.

 Note: this only applies to Windows 7 or later.